identity-com/on-chain-identity-gateway/solana/gatekeeper-lib/README.md

   -h, --help                                       show CLI help

-  -n, --gatekeeperNetworkKey=gatekeeperNetworkKey  [default: tgnuXXNMDLK8dy7Xm1TdeGyc95MDym4bvAQCwcW21Bf] The public key
+  -n, --gatekeeperNetworkKey=gatekeeperNetworkKey  [default: [object Object]] The public key (in base 58) of the
-                                                   (in base 58) of the gatekeeper network that the gatekeeper belongs to.
+                                                   gatekeeper network that the gatekeeper belongs to.

 EXAMPLE
   $ gateway freeze EzZgkwaDrgycsiyGeCVRXXRcieE1fxhGMp829qwj5TMv